In-Context Learning Without Copying: Effects of Hapax on ICL

 We now continue our evaluation on abstractive tasks, where the model needs to generate novel information not contained in the context.
-We evaluate on 26 abstractive tasks from \cite{todd2024function} (e.g., Capitalize First Letter) and 8 word-level translation tasks.
-All tasks are evaluated in a 5-shot setting.
-As shown in Figure~\ref{fig:clean_1b_vs_masked_bigram_loss_1b_thresh03_eq_vs_masked_bigram_loss_1b_19900_5-shot} and Table~\ref{tab:abstractive_results}, the model on average maintains its performance.
-Of the 26 abstractive tasks, \textsc{Hapax} performs better on 9 of the 17 tasks with statistically significant differences, and is comparable to or better than the vanilla model on 18 tasks overall.
-We note that when using \textsc{Hapax}, 31.7\% of the tokens are masked and this improvement is visible despite being trained on 31.7\% fewer tokens.
-Thresholded-\textsc{Hapax} performs worse for majority of abstractive tasks (Table~\ref{tab:abstractive_results_thresh}) than vanilla model as the masking is much stricter with 52.5\% of the tokens being masked.
-We also test on word-level translation tasks (Figure~\ref{fig:clean_1b_vs_masked_bigram_loss_1b_thresh03_eq_vs_masked_bigram_loss_1b_19900_5-shot}): the \textsc{Hapax} model performs better for 7 out of 8 tasks where 4 of them are statistically significant.
-Interestingly, Thresholded-\textsc{Hapax} performs even better than \textsc{Hapax}, and outperforms the vanilla model for all languages where 4 languages are statistically significant.
+We evaluate on 26 abstractive tasks from \cite{todd2024function} (e.g., Country-Capital task) and 8 word-level translation tasks.
+Our evaluations suggest that models trained with \textsc{HAPAX} preserve abstractive ICL capabilities, with \textsc{Hapax} achieving higher accuracy on 13 out of 21\hyperlink{fn:sig}{\textsuperscript{1}}\textsuperscript{,}\hyperlink{fn:sig2}{\footnotemark[2]} tasks (Table~\ref{tab:abstractive_results}, Figure~\ref{fig:clean_1b_vs_masked_bigram_loss_1b_thresh03_eq_vs_masked_bigram_loss_1b_19900_5-shot}).
+Thresholded-\textsc{Hapax} performs worse for majority (18 out of 24) of tasks (Table~\ref{tab:abstractive_results_thresh}, Figure~\ref{fig:clean_1b_vs_masked_bigram_loss_1b_thresh03_eq_vs_masked_bigram_loss_1b_19900_5-shot}) than vanilla model as the masking is much stricter with 52.5\% of the tokens being masked.
+Interestingly, specifically for translation tasks, Thresholded-\textsc{Hapax} achieves higher accuracy than \textsc{Hapax} and the vanilla model on all but one task.
 We attribute the contrasting trends between the translation task and other abstractive tasks under Thresholded-\textsc{Hapax} to our choice of threshold.
-A cosine similarity threshold of 0.3 masks many same-language tokens, while cross-language tokens typically fall below this threshold and therefore contribute more training signal.
+A cosine similarity threshold of 0.3 masks many tokens of the same language, while cross-language tokens typically fall below this threshold and therefore contribute more training signal.
 See Appendix~\ref{app:cos_thresh} for a discussion on the choice of threshold.